wp-plugins/custom-taxonomy-order-ne/readme.txt

 = My custom taxonomy is not available in the menu page =

 This plugin will only offer to sort them when the taxonomy is set to public.
-Make sure you use 'register_taxonomy' with the public parameter set to true.
+Make sure you use 'register_taxonomy' with the public parameter set to true (default).

 = How do I sort the terms when using a custom query? =